Jamal Murray NBA Playoffs Player Props: Nuggets vs. Lakers

 Jamal Murray Insights vs. the Lakers

-- On defense, the Lakers have allowed 116.6 points per game, which is 20th-best in the NBA.
+- Defensively, the Lakers are ranked 20th in the NBA, allowing 116.6 points per contest.

-- On the boards, the Lakers are 25th in the NBA, conceding 44.9 rebounds per game.
+- Allowing 44.9 rebounds per contest, the Lakers are the 25th-ranked team in the NBA.

-- Giving up 25.7 assists per game, the Lakers are the 15th-ranked team in the league.
+- Looking at assists, the Lakers are ranked 15th in the league, allowing 25.7 per game.

 Jamal Murray vs. the Lakers